JanssenProject/jans/docs/README.md

 6 Partially modify an LDAP configuration
 7 Tests an LDAP configuration
 ```

+- **List of Existing LDAP**

-To get list of existing LDAP configurations, select option 1 and press enter: you will get as following result.
+To get list of existing LDAP configurations, select option 1 and press enter, you will get a list of existing ldap configuration in your janssen server.

 ```text
 Gets list of existing LDAP configurations